noeppi-noeppi/MappingUtilities/mcp_patches/README.md

 Contains zip files with additional names that are required to merge MCP and official names together without conflicts.
+They won't change any MCP names, just add some new names to resolve conflicts with the official mappings.